 Please adhere to the stadium entry guidelines below to ensure an enjoyable matchday experience for your party and all fans.

-- Beginning in 2017, Major League Soccer has enacted a strict NO BACKPACK policy for all club venues.
+- Major League Soccer has enacted a strict NO BACKPACK policy for all club venues.

 - Only bags 14"x14"x6" or smaller will be permitted.